Major Chords II – Barre Chords

 Partial barre chords

-Shifting the C major chord shape
+Moving the C major shape

 and so on...

-Shifting the G major chord shape
+Moving the G major shape

 and so on...

-And what about the D major chord?
+What about the D major chord?

 and so on...